zjzshyq/zjzshyq.github.io/USL_final_paper.md

 For the unsupervised learning course, I will use PCA and K-means in chapter 3.Clustering and Apriori in chapter 4.Recommendation.
 We will deal with the main work and analysis in these two chapters.
-Because it is not convenient to seprate one for R coding.
-So I add some R code in chapter 2.Data.
+Because it is not convenient to separate one for R coding.
+So I add some R code in chapter 2.Data mainly exploring item data with Apriori.

 ## 1. Algorithms
 In this chapter, we will quickly review k-means, PCA, and Apriori algorithms.